-The pics and data below were collected by Jim Kellett who ran the unit on a Sun distributor test machine and collected the advance curve data.
+The pics and data below were collected by Jim Kellett who ran the Nu-Rex unit on a Sun distributor test machine and collected the advance curve data.

-This chart also shows the advance curve data recorded for the Model B distributor.
-The Model B distributor has an internal centrifugal advance unit.
-The initial spark timing position for the Model B is set 19 crankshaft degrees before TDC which is why the data is shifted 9.5 distributor degrees (distributor turns at half engine speed).
+The initial spark timing position for the Model B is set 19 crankshaft degrees before TDC, which is why the Model B data is shifted 9.5 distributor degrees (distributor turns at half engine speed).

 Distributor advance degrees versus distributor RPM.